AntoineTUE/Moose/README.md

-# Moose: a Massive OES wrapper
+# Moose: Molecular optical emission spectroscopy for Python
 Welcome to `Moose`, a python package for simulating optical emission spectra for diatomic molecules.

 `Moose` was born out of a need to fit rotational and vibrational temperatures for a large set of data.